GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 1. To get your Intune Device ID, either:
     - Go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile) and retrieve the Intune Device ID from your account profile.
-    - If you can't access the TechPass portal, raise a [support request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support to obtain your Intune Device ID.
+    - If you cannot access the TechPass portal, raise a [support request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support to obtain your Intune Device ID.

 2. Once you have your Intune Device ID, proceed with **Phase B: Submit Intune Device ID** to remove the device record.